mnesleha/Shopwise/docs/testing/Test Pyramid.md

 - pytest (backend)
 - Vitest (frontend)

 Unit tests form the largest part of the test suite.
+They provide immediate feedback during development and support safe reafactoring.

-## Integration Tests
+## Integration API Tests

+API integration test form the **most important layer** of the Shopwise test pyramid.

 Integration tests are executed against a MySQL database to reflect production-like behavior.